 Voltage to ground.
-For grounded circuits, the voltage between the given conductor and that point or conductor of the circuit that is grounded; for ungrounded circuits, the greatest voltage between the given conductor and any other conductor of the circuit.
+For grounded circuits, the voltage between the given conductor and that point or conductor of the circuit that is grounded.

 Weatherproof.
-So constructed or protected that exposure to the weather will not interfere with successful operation.
+Constructed or protected that exposure to the weather will not interfere with successful operation.
 Rainproof, raintight, or watertight equipment can fulfill the requirements for weatherproof where varying weather conditions other than wetness, such as snow, ice, dust, or temperature extremes, are not a factor.
+There are NEMA or IP rating for the equipment and should be considered on any design or repairs of the systems for appropriate level of dust and water intrusion.